Union of Lebanese Democratic Youth: Organization

-Recent congresses
+Congresses

 After several years of not having regular congresses due to many political and organizational problems, especially after the collapse of the Soviet Union and the Lebanese Civil War, ULDY had its 5th National Congress in May 2003.
 The congress was intended to revive the bodies of the organization and put it back to strong action.
 This two-year experience set the ground for the 6th National Congress that brought real life to ULDY.

 ULDY had its 6th National Congress in May, 2005 and elected Imad Bawab as President and Arabi Andari as General Secretary.
 It brought all the constituents of the organization to action and put it back on the political map in Lebanon especially after the big activities and new leadership spirit that it had.

 In its 7th National Congress in September 2008, ULDY renewed its bodies with many new young activists.
 24 out of its 41 National Council members and 10 out of its 11 Executive Bureau members were renewed, with Imad Bawab remaining president and Hussein Mroue elected as a new General Secretary.